yesmeck/redux-modal/docs/api.md

 export default connectModal('myModal')(MyModal)
 ```

-It will pass the modal state and a 'handleHide' action creator as props to your modal component.
+It will pass the modal state and a `handleHide` action creator as props to your modal component.

 ## reducer

 The modal reducer.
-Should be given to mounted to your Redux state at modal.
+Should be given to mounted to your Redux state at `modal`.

 ### Example